Royal North Devon Golf Club Key Information

 UK & Ireland Top 100 Golf Courses 2023/24 - 84

 The historic links at Westward Ho! in Devon is the oldest course (not club) in England still playing over its original fairways.

-RND dates back to 1864, and as you set out towards the sea over a couple of relatively benign holes, you may just wonder what all the fuss is about.
+RND dates back to 1864 and was laid out by Old Tom Morris.
+As you set out towards the sea over a couple of relatively benign holes, you may just wonder what all the fuss is about.
 But be patient!

 Before long, you’ll be out onto a landscape of sleepered bunkers, sea rushes, grazing sheep and horses, and golf of the rawest and most fun kind.

 Yes, it can take a couple of rounds to begin to understand the subtleties of this great links, but that is all part of its charm and character.

 There are some tremendous holes as you turn right after the 2nd and play more or less parallel to the coast until you reach the long par-3 8th, whose green can be frustratingly elusive if the wind is howling in off the sea to your left.

 This is the part of the course where Royal North Devon has been suffering from coastal erosion in recent years, and where things have been rejigged a little.